 Accommodating longer, nine-car trains ($250 million)

 Non-direct cost ($152 million)

-The cost of the City Rail Link project was last estimated in 2014 and there has been significant change since that time.
+The cost of the City Rail Link project was previously estimated in 2014 and there has been significant change since that time.

 The construction climate has experienced a significant increase in demand.
 Less than two years ago, the infrastructure pipeline in Australasia valued approximately $80 billion, whereas it is now valued at approximately $230 billion.